 Family Law – Custody Matters

-Parties may also agree on sole custody or shared parenting, even if the case is in Juvenile court.
+Parties may also agree on sole custody or shared parenting, even if the case is in Juvenile Court.
 But many times parents cannot agree and the decision must be made by the Domestic Relations Court or Juvenile Court.
 Each child custody case is different and can be very tricky if not approached professionally.
 Ohio courts set standard visitation/parenting guidelines as a starting point, but many times there are factors that have to be considered and the Courts must decide custody and visitation based on the individual case.
 Therefore, it is in your best interests to seek the advice of a family law professional.
 Susan Gwinn Law Firm will be by your side to ensure your case is handled in a just manner.
+Learn more with a consultation from Susan Gwinn — call today.
+Susan practices family law in Southeastern Ohio, serving individuals throughout Athens County.